Jonah Bryan, LPC

 My name is Jonah Bryan and I am a Licensed Professional Counselor (LPC) and speaker who is passionate about fighting through the mud and mire of life in order to know the deepest joy.
 As an LPC, I specialize in men’s issues, marriage counseling and issues related to abuse and trauma.

-The following section of a poem by Robert Bly speaks to my heart about the journey of healing:
+Robert Bly speaks to my heart about the journey of healing:

 We came to lose our leaves like the trees,